exculpatory evidence

 False confession

-• SHE was tortured by the police and gave four different confessions.
-He was interrogated for 10 consecutive days.
-He was beaten by the police and lost part of his finger.
-He was also orally abused by the police.
+• She was physically and verbally abused by the police and gave four different confessions.
+He was interrogated for ten consecutive days, was beaten and lost part of a finger.

 Flawed police investigation

-• When the police found that there was exonerating evidence, they tried to suppress the evidence.
+• When the police learned of exculpatory evidence, they tried to suppress the evidence.

-• The other family who claimed that the victim was their family member was ignored by the police.
+• Police ignored the other family who claimed that the victim was actually their family member.

 Dubious witness identification/statements

 • Zhang’s family did not see the victim’s body.
-Their identification is based on the police’s description about the height and the build of the body.
-Zhang’s family identified the body despite the fact that the body did not have a scar on the stomach, which was one of the physical features of Zhang Zaiyu.
+Their identification was based on the police’s description about the height and the build of the victim.
+Zhang’s family identified the body despite the fact that the body did not have a scar on the stomach, which was one of the Zhang’s identifying features.

 • Witnesses changed their testimony after being detained and threatened by the police.